tolitius/verter/README.md

   :at #inst "2020-09-17T03:15:12.859748000-00:00"}]
 ```

-since the other 3 facts were added a bit after "`2020-09-17T03:20:00`", there is only one fact that "matter" in this case.
+since the other 3 facts were added a bit after "`2020-09-17T03:20:00`", there is only one fact that "matters" in this case.

 ## identity now